How replication policies work

-In Replication Manager, you create policies to establish the rules you want applied to your replication jobs.
-The policy rules you set can include which cluster is the source and which is the destination, what data is replicated, what day and time the replication job occurs, the frequency of job execution, and bandwidth restrictions.
+In Replication Manager, you create replication policies to establish the rules you want applied to your replication jobs.
+The policy rules you set can include which cluster is the source and which is the destination, what data is replicated, what day and time the replication job occurs, the frequency of job runs, and bandwidth restrictions.

 When scheduling how often you want a replication job to run, you should consider the recovery point objective (RPO) of the data being replicated; that is, what is the acceptable lag time between the active site and the replicated data on the destination.